jimmydemx/cwj_vue/README.md

 - Based on the designed logic of Vuex, How can we optimize the data storage in a Project?

-Note: Pstore is the folder for customaized/polyfill  Vuex

 ## 2.2 Vue Router